VATGER-Nav/edgg-vatis/README.md

 4. The EDGG vATIS profile should now be available for use and will update automatically

 ## Usage
+Airport Condition and NOTAM Presets applied by clicking on the "Airport Conditions"/"NOTAM" header.

 ### Airport Conditions

-The airport conditions are mainly used to set the departure frequency and can be accessed by clicking on the "Airport Conditions" header.
-Alternatively freetext can be entered in the textfield below.
+The airport conditions are used to set the approach type in use (e.g. ILS or RNP).

 ### NOTAMs

-NOTAM Presets (also applied by clicking on the "NOTAMS" header) can look like this:
+NOTAM Presets are used to set the departure frequency and additional information (e.g. LVO Ops in use).

+- "WHEN AIRBORNE CONTACT LANGEN RADAR ON 125.020"
 - "LOW VISIBILITY PROCEDURES IN OPERATION, CAT II AND III AVBL."
 - "SRA APPROACH AVAILABLE ON REQUEST"
 - "CAUTION WINDSHEAR ALL RWYS"